MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 >
 > ![managed_object](assets/managed_object.png)

-This will result in Xcode creating the following 2 CoreData-specific files:
+This will result in Xcode creating the following 2 Core Data specific files:

 - **`Item+CoreDataClass.swift`** — The Xcode-generated subclass of `NSManagedObject`.
 - **`Item+CoreDataProperties.swift`** — A Swift extension of the `NSManagedObject` subclass above that contains all of its attributes and provides an entity-specific class method for creating a fetch request.